Altona Magic SC: History

 In 2019, after a positive start to the season, long-term injuries to Michiel Hemmen, Jon McShane and Ross Archibald stretched the squad and ultimately fell away from finals contention, picking up just 1 point in its last 7 games and finished in 11th position in its first season back in the Victorian top flight.

 In 2020,due to the COVID-19 situation, Football Victoria decided to cancel the 2020 season and leaving Altona Magic in dead last, 14th after just 5 games played.
 It was decided by the board of Football Victoria, that there will be no relegation or champion crowned for the 2020 season.

 Senior Head Coach Goran Lozanovski, who was appointed in 2016 and lead Altona Magic to two Championships in 2017 and 2018 in his four-year stint at the helm, also parted ways shortly after the cancellation of the 2020 season.
 On 26 September 2020,it was announced John Markovski, would be named his successor for the 2021 season.

 In the 2021 season, following a poor run or results, Savvas Patikkis was named as the clubs Senior Head Coach for the remainder of the season and then confirmed for the 2022 season.

+In 2023, John Markovski returned to the role of Senior Head Coach.
+He brought an immediate improvement to the club, guiding them to 6th place in the 2023 season and subsequently into their first finals series since 2009.
+Magic would eventually lose in the elimination final to Oakleigh.
+His son, Jonas Markovski, won the 2023 NPL Victoria golden boot, scoring 19 goals.

+John Markovski resigned from his role as head coach in October 2023.
+Scott Miller was initially appointed as his replacement, but also resigned a few days later, citing family reasons.
+On November 2 2023, Goran Lozanovski was announced as the new head coach for the 2024 season.